JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8023 days**.

-And here is a just a random fact -  **The first hot air balloon flight traveled for 5.5 miles over Paris and lasted for 23 minutes**.
+And here is a just a random fact -  **In the game of Monopoly, the most landed on properties are B&O Railroad, Illinois Avenue, and "Go."**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)